General

 intelligence, plus games and activities to tax your brain!

-a simple explanations of taste.
-A useful resource for KS1
+simple explanations of taste.
+A useful resource for KS1 and

-and KS2 teachers for science topics relating to food, the
+KS2 teachers for science topics relating to food, the body

 then check your understanding by completing the quiz.